New York City's 51st City Council district

 New York City's 51st City Council district is one of 51 districts in the New York City Council.
-It has been represented by Republican Joe Borelli since a 2015 special election to replace fellow Republican Vincent Ignizio.
+It has been represented by Republican Frank Morano since 2025, succeeding fellow Republican Joe Borelli.

 The district holds a number of distinctions.
-It is by far the most Republican-leaning Council district in the city; it is the only Council district to have more registered Republicans than Democrats; and, at 84% white, it is the city's whitest and most politically conservative Council district.
+It is by far the most Republican-leaning Council district in the city, it is the only Council district to have more registered Republicans than Democrats, it is the largest Council district by area, and, at 84% white, it is the city's whitest and most politically conservative Council district.

 Geography

 District 51 covers the South Shore of Staten Island, including the neighborhoods of Great Kills, Tottenville, Annadale, Huguenot, Rossville, Pleasant Plains, Eltingville, Bay Terrace, Charleston, Prince's Bay, Richmond Valley, Woodrow, Arden Heights, Greenridge, and parts of Heartland Village and New Springville.

 The district includes a large number of parks, among them Great Kills Park, Blue Heron Park, Wolfe's Pond Park, Long Pond Park, Conference House Park, Bloomingdale Park, Clay Pit Ponds State Park Preserve, and the southern parts of Freshkills Park and the Staten Island Greenbelt.

 The district overlaps with Staten Island Community Boards 2 and 3, and is contained entirely within New York's 11th congressional district.
 It also overlaps with the 24th district of the New York State Senate, and with the 62nd, 63rd, and 64th districts of the New York State Assembly.